alphagov/govuk-developer-docs/source/manual/pact-testing.html.md

 ## Special cases and tech debt

 Publishing API and Content Store have a direct pact, with [Publishing API acting as the consumer](https://github.com/alphagov/publishing-api/tree/dd8dd9232d3cbf33b8945fdd898ebe80d7dcfcf6/spec/pacts/content_store) and [Content Store acting as the provider](https://github.com/alphagov/content-store/blob/de729dfe12e6e9da4a27a52259f59b9051e4da27/spec/service_consumers/pact_helper.rb#L32).
 This can be confusing as [Publishing API is also a provider for GDS API Adapters](https://github.com/alphagov/publishing-api/blob/dd8dd9232d3cbf33b8945fdd898ebe80d7dcfcf6/spec/service_consumers/pact_helper.rb#L20).
 It's unclear if the direct pact was intentional.
 In future we should consider changing Publishing API to use GDS API Adapters to talk to Content Store and have an indirect pact like we do for all other apps.

+The tests are run in the same way as other consumers and providers (see above).